 In Finland, start with Helsinki the city by the sea with its beautiful harbour where a lively fruit and vegetable market takes place every morning.
 Esplanadi is the heart of the city, a wide boulevard with many cafes and a lovely park.
 See the amazing and contemporary Temppeliaukio Church built into a rock and the Sibelius Monument, a fascinating homage to Finland’s famous composer, Jean Sibelius.
 Suomenlinna, a nearby island, contains several museums and was a large former fortress built to keep out invaders.
 The Seurasaari Open-Air Museum is filled with authentic old Finnish houses.
 Outside Helsinki is Porvoo, Finland’s second-oldest town with much history and with many wooden houses, gardens, boutiques and cobbled streets.
 In the north of Finland close to the Arctic Circle in Finnish Lapland, the home of the Northern Lights, Santa Claus and Ice Hotels.
 In Rovaniemi, the capital of Lapland, you can visit Santa and his reindeer every day of the year at Santa Claus Village.

 Why Goway Travel for Europe?

-We have the expertise to customize individual travel arrangements to any country in Europe.
-Whether your interest is history, culture, the cuisine, the architecture, the countryside, the beaches or the desire to find out what makes these places over the centuries so inviting, do consider Europe for your next vacation.
+We have the expertise to customize individual travel arrangements for any country in Europe.
+Whether your interest is history, culture, cuisine, architecture, the countryside, the beaches or the desire to find out what makes these places over the centuries so inviting, do consider Europe for your next vacation.